Prague Experience logoPrague tourist information & travel guide logo

 Public Transport Information Centres sell tickets and provide information and maps.

-The main centres are located at:
+The main centres are at:

--Prague Airport (Terminal 1 and Terminal 2);
+-Prague Airport (Terminal 1 and Terminal 2)

--Nádraží Veleslavín metro station (line A),
+-Nádraží Veleslavín metro station (line A)

--Můstek metro station (lines A & B) (bottom of Wenceslas Square by metro exit "28. října");
+-Můstek metro station (lines A & B) (bottom of Wenceslas Square, by metro exit "28. října")

--Prague Main Station (Praha hlavní nádraží).
+-Prague Main Railway Station (Praha hlavní nádraží)

 Open: Daily 07:00 to 21:00.